-Also present at the reading is Craig Thompson, the comic book author most widely known for his graphic memoir Blankets (Drawn & Quarterly, 2003), a story about first love, family, and religion set in his native state Wisconsin.
+Also present at the reading is Craig Thompson, the comic book author most widely known for his graphic memoir Blankets (Drawn & Quarterly, 2003), a story about first love, family, and religion set in Wisconsin.
 It was one of the first graphic novels I read, and I happened to reread it before my trip.
-The bio at the end stated he lived in Portland, but since it came out in 2003 (2009 in Germany), I didn’t expect this to still be correct, let alone come across him.
+The bio at the end stated Thompson lived in Portland, but since it came out in 2003 (2009 in Germany), I didn’t expect this to still be correct, let alone come across him.
 While it turns out he now lives in LA, he is still open to answering my questions.
-Asked about autobiography in comic books, he mentions simliar struggles to Bui, and adds being worried to act vain or be perceived as vain for making his life the subject of an artwork.
+Asked about autobiography in comic books, he mentions simliar struggles to Bui, and adds being worried to act vain or be perceived as vain for making his life the subject of art.
 From the perspective of the author, however, he points out a distinct advantage compared to fiction: Story and plot are already there, which might be the reason why so many debuts are (auto)biographies or have autobiographical elements.

 Zines: DIY with photocopies

 One of the hubs for zine production in Portland is the Independent Publishing Resource Center (IPRC).
 For a small fee, artists can use the equipment to make and multiply their zines.
-Besides, the IPRC is home to a large library with zines on all topics imaginable, many of them rare due to their small print runs.
-It is involved in the organization of Portland Zine Symposium, an annual festival in July that brings the zine community together.
+Besides, the IPRC is home to a large library with zines on all topics imaginable, many of which are rare due to their small print runs.
+It is involved in the Portland Zine Symposium, an annual festival in July that brings the zine community together.
 During my visit in June, the IPRC was about to close before moving to a new place.
 Since Portland is booming, many areas are being gentrified.
 When the IPRC’s lease ran out, the owner asked for three times more rent because the formerly industrial area had become hip in the meantime.
 Fortunately, the IPRC found a new home at 1305 SE Martin Luther King Jr Blvd.

 Portland: Expectation and reality